AmritaCSN/MajorProject_AswathyKrishnaR_AMENP2CSN21004/README.md

     -   Retrieve the final ciphertext from the stego image using the LSB technique.
     -   Decrypt the extracted ciphertext using the receiver's RSA private key.
     -   Decrypt the intermediate ciphertext using HBV with the two keys derived from the KDF.
-    -   Decrypt the Vigenere cipher-encrypted message using the second key derived from the KDF.
-    -   Decrypt the resulting ciphertext using the Beaufort cipher with the first key derived from the KDF.

 ## Getting Started